-- a.
+a.
 Any flintlock, disk, percussion, musket cap or 209-primer type muzzleloading rifles .54 caliber or smaller will be permitted.
 Accessories for .45 and .50 caliber muzzleloaders will be available for use during the event.
-Participants choosing to use another caliber (i.e. .54) are required to furnish their own accessories. - b.
+Participants choosing to use another caliber (i.e. .54) are required to furnish their own accessories.

+- b.
 Muzzleloaders may have a set trigger, not to be set until ready to fire. - c.
-Muzzleloaders may be equipped with sporter type thumbhole stocks (non-adjustable).
-Muzzleloaders may also be equipped with a sling not to exceed 11⁄2 inches (3.81 centimeters) in width. - d.
-Sights will be open, peep, hooded or tunnel with standard front post and bead. - e.
-Muzzleloaders may be loaded with single projectile patched balls or pure lead bullets. - f.
-Participants are allowed to use their own accessories, however all accessories must be inspected by event officials prior to participation.
-Caps to be used must be presented to range officials in a capper. - g.
+Muzzleloaders may be equipped with sporter type thumbhole stocks (nonadjustable).
+Muzzleloaders may also be equipped with a sling not to exceed 1.5 inches (3.81 centimeters) in width.
+Sights will be open, peep, hooded or tunnel with standard front post and bead. - d.
+Muzzleloaders may be loaded with single projectile patched balls or pure lead bullets. - e.
+Participants are allowed to use their own accessories, however all accessories must be inspected by event officials prior to participation. - f.
 Participants are allowed to use black powder substitutes (i.e. Triple 7, Clearshot and Pyrodex

 - a.
 Shooting mats - b.
 Binoculars, monoculars, spotting scopes or telescopic sights (optical devices) - c.
 Range finders - d.
 Open cans and/or dispensers of powder on the line - e.
 No more than 60 grains ignition components by volume - f.
 Pure lead bullets/balls weighing more than 385 grains - g.
 Adjustable competition sling swivels - h.
 Any smokeless or nitro cellulose-based powder - i.
 Muzzleloaders larger than .54 caliber - j.
 More than one shooting position per shooting sequence - k.
-Wooden ramrods - I. Metal-jacketed bullet or sabots - m.
-Any sight that has crosshairs. - 7) Shooting Procedures Participants only will be allowed on the station or firing line while shooting each station.
+Wooden ramrods - I. Metal-jacketed bullet sabots - m.
+Any sight that has crosshairs.
+ADD: Including peep sights with cross hairs. - n.
+No sights with glass or magnification. - 4) Shooting Procedures Participants only will be allowed on the station or firing line while shooting each station.
 The score judge or range officer will oversee firing line, loading bench and the participant as required.
 The participant will shoot his/her quota of rounds and return the gun to the bench.
 This sequence is repeated for each participant until all have completed the activity.
-Participants will be allowed to clean firearms.
+No Fouling shot allowed before loading, only a cap can be fired.
+Participants will be allowed to clean firearms between shots, time allotted for cleaning will be determined by the Event Director, no disassembly of muzzleloaders during cleaning.